seoninja13/react-win-dir/docs/architecture/architecture-documentation.md

 All significant visual assets must be identified, and their source URLs obtained from the live site or the assets themselves downloaded.

-#### Logos:
+#### Logos

 - **Window World Logo**: Appears in the header and footer.
 Function: Primary brand identification.
 - **Trust Seals**: Good Housekeeping Seal, Energy Star logo, Made in USA logo, Qualified Remodeler Top 500 logo, Better Business Bureau (BBB) logo/link.
 These are consistently displayed, often in the footer or near calls to action.
 Function: Build credibility, customer trust, and third-party validation.
 Home improvement decisions are significant investments, and these seals help alleviate potential customer concerns about quality and reliability.
 Their strategic placement maximizes their visibility and impact.

-#### Banners:
+#### Banners

 - **Main Hero Banners**: Unique to many page templates, featuring headlines like "Quality Replacement Windows", "Flexible Financing", or "Limited Lifetime Warranty".
 Function: Immediately communicate page topic and value proposition.
 - **Promotional Banner**: "Voted as the #1 Home Remodeler..." typically in the header.
 Function: Reinforce market leadership and trust.
 - **Financing Banners**: "Special Financing Available—Discover Offers Today!" often found within navigation dropdowns.
 Function: Promote financing options proactively.

-#### Key Images:
+#### Key Images

-- **"Window World Family with dogs"**: (e.g., .../wp-content/uploads/2024/09/ww-long-beach-the-fam-kris-shot1-300x195.png) Consistently used alongside RFE forms.
+- **"Window World Family with dogs"**: (e.g., .../wp-content/uploads/2024/09/ww-long-beach-the-fam-kris-shot1-300x195.png) Consistently used alongside or near RFE forms.
 Function: Creates a friendly, approachable, and trustworthy brand image, particularly at lead capture points.
 - **Product Images**: Used in "Our Featured Products" sections, gallery thumbnails, and to illustrate specific product features like roofing color options.
 Function: Showcase product aesthetics and variety, provide visual examples of work.
 - **Contextual Images**: Various images used throughout informational pages to support content.

-#### Icons:
+#### Icons

-- **Checkmark Icons**: Used to highlight items in benefit lists.
-Function: Improve scannability and visually emphasize positive attributes.
+- **Checkmark Icons**: Used in lists of benefits or features to provide positive visual reinforcement.
 - **Social Media Icons**: Present in the footer (e.g., Facebook, Twitter, YouTube, Houzz, Instagram, Pinterest).
 Function: Link to social media presences.
 - **Credit Card Benefit Icons**: Small icons representing benefits like "promotional offers," "open line of credit" on the financing page.
 Function: Quickly convey key advantages visually.

-#### Videos:
+#### Videos

-- **Product Demonstration Videos**: For example, SureNail® Technology and triple-layer construction videos on the Roofing FAQ page.
+- **Product Demonstration Videos**: For example, SureNail Technology and triple-layer construction videos on the Roofing FAQ page.
 Function: Provide dynamic product demonstrations and technical explanations, enhancing understanding.

 ### Table 4.1: Visual Asset Inventory (Sample Structure)